krd81/T2_A2-API_Server/README.md

 ### ERD for Desk Easy Booking System Database
 The database contains the following tables:

-1. The ==Desks== table has a one to many relationship with bookings
+1. The <u>Desks</u> table has a one to many relationship with bookings

-1. The ==Bookings== table is related to desks via the desk_id foreign key.
+1. The <u>Bookings</u> table is related to desks via the desk_id foreign key.
 A booking has a one to one relationship with a desk.
 Bookings is related to users via the **employee_id** foreign key; the relationship between booking and user is also one to one

-1. The ==Users== table has two identifiers: user_id and **employee_id** - the database calls exclusively use employee_id to search, select and manipulate users.
+1. The <u>Users</u> table has two identifiers: user_id and **employee_id** - the database calls exclusively use employee_id to search, select and manipulate users.
 Users have a one to many relationship with bookings and also relate to the department table via the foreign key dept_id.

-1. The ==Depts== table contains each department within the company and has a one to many relationship with users.
+1. The <u>Depts</u> table contains each department within the company and has a one to many relationship with users.
 The diagram indicates it is mandatory for uses to have a department, which is true for creating users however, it is possible for users to become detached from the departments table, if their department is deleted by a DB administrator

 ![ERD](/images/ERD_ver3.png)